toVersus/skaffold-sample-spring-app/README.md

     $ skaffold dev
     ```

-3. If any code changes are made, Skaffold automatically rebuild the container image by using gladle-jib-plugin
+3. If any code changes are made, Skaffold automatically rebuild the container image by using jib-plugin
 and deploy app with LB Service.
 Then, you just access to http://localhost:8080/greeting/hello?name=foo.